Cubium/CppTutorial/Intro/readme.md

 # Intro to Git, installing C++, and Hello World!

 Greetings!
 You are now stepping into the wonderful world of Git and C++!
 Git is an essential tool for all developers and it is very important that you become proficient with this tool.
-If you already know Git, go ahead and jump down to the Hello, World!
+If you already know Git, go ahead and jump down to the [Hello World!](#hello-world!)
 Section below!

 ## Setting up Git on your Machine